 complementing stand-alone VLBA or HSA observations at this frequency.

-This GMVA proposal call is synchronized with a corresponding proposal call
+It is also synchronized with a corresponding proposal call of the NRAO

 The Global 3mm VLBI Array (GMVA) consists of 8 VLBA antennas equipped with 3mm

 receivers, the 100m GBT, the IRAM 30m telescope on Pico Veleta (Spain), the

 phased NOEMA interferometer on Plateau de Bure (France), the MPIfR

 100m radio telescope in Effelsberg (Germany), the OSO 20m radio

 telescope at Onsala (Sweden), the 14m telescope in Metsähovi

 (Finland), and the OAN 40m telescope in Yebes (Spain).